lucky7xz/drako/README.md

 -   **The Power of TUI Decks:** For those who wish to build true terminal cathedrals, `drako` serves as the gateway to `para13`, a `TUI-Deck` build with seamless integration into `drako`.
 More will be revealed in time.
 Stay tuned

+## ⚠️ Safety First

+- Only run commands you understand.
+Some entries perform system changes (e.g., package updates, Docker operations).
+- Review commands: press `e` to open the command description and read every command.
+- When unsure, consult documentation or ask a trusted friend/colleague.

 ---

 ## 🤝 Contribution